MiSTer-devel/MultiComp_MiSTer/README.md

 ### Connection Methods

 1. USB: Connect the console port from the MiSTer FPGA to your computer using a USB cable.

 2. Network: Use SSH to connect to the MiSTer FPGA if you have a Wireless or Ethernet connection.

+3. USB/Serial cable: For more information see the Serial Port section of the Altair8800_MiSTer repository:  <https://github.com/MiSTer-devel/Altair8800_MiSTer>

 ### Setting Up the Connection